Skip to main content

 How Do We Collaborate for Quality Care?
 Supporting Clients and Families in Navigating Health & Social Care Systems

-This activity is designed to immerse learners in collaborative leadership, interprofessional quality improvement, and safety practices through interactive, interprofessional small group learning using a client and family case study.
+This activity is designed to immerse learners in collaborative leadership, interprofessional quality improvement, and safety practices through interactive, interprofessional small group learning using client and family case studies.

 Case-based Learning Activity: Pain Curriculum, Palliative Care and/or ARCTIC